Vaitautolu: American Samoa needs new leaders

 Vaitautolu brought up the awarding of government contracts without bidding and assigned funding sources, the spending of $36 million without Fono approval, and why a director has been allowed to commit government assets to develop a 400 acre cattle farm in a foreign country using federal grants.

-He said that voters will be lured by ribbon cutting for projects from previous administration but will be kept in the dark about mounting debts.
+He said that voters will be lured by ribbon cutting for projects from previous administration, but will be kept in the dark about mounting debts.

 He promised that their administration will ensure that all government debts are paid and this will be done according to budgetary law.

-He and Dr Taufetee believe that the Department of Education should be free from political influence and they promised to establish a Board of Education to oversee schools.
+He and Dr. Taufetee believe that the Department of Education should be free from political influence and they promised to establish a Board of Education to oversee schools.

 Another campaign promise is to secure a landsite for a veterans memorial graveyard and offer a tax credit for veterans who deposit their VA pensions in the local bank.

-It was announced Saturday that more than $340,000 was raised and donations were still coming in from off island and donors who couldn’t attend Saturday.
+It was announced Saturday that more than $340,000 was raised and donations were still coming in from off-island and donors who couldn’t attend Saturday.